rpgreview/papersandpaychecks/pnp.md

 Skills are defined by their associated characteristic, the default value, and the encumbrance penalty if applicable.
 The associated characteristic is a modifier to the skill attempted.
 The default value is a penalty that is applied if the character has no training or experience in that skill, that is, they are operating from their natural acumen alone.

+Many skills have required or optional specialisations.
+Required specialisations are essentially separate skills.
+Optional specialisations are a narrow implementation of a base skill, and provide a +2 bonus for each skill point spent.

-At this stage, the skills are given the briefiest descriptions to satisfy the requirements of character generation.
-A fuller description of their implementation is found in section 2.2 and section 2.3
+At this stage, the skills are given the brief descriptions to satisfy the requirements of character generation.
+A more complete description of their implementation is found in section 2.2 and section 2.3

 ### Strength Based Skills

 There are few Strength based skills, but they have a wide application.
 Strength-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the physical ability of the character.

-**Brawl**

-A Brawl check is applied each round that a character is attempting to hit something with the fists, kick them, head-butt them, and even engage in close-combat hand-to-hand weapons such as knives and daggers.
-The Brawl check is contested against the defense of the opponent and the difference is used to determine the damage caused.
+**Athletics (Strength)**

+An Athletics (strength) skill check is made when a character wishes to engage in various track-and-field events which strongly depend on their physical musculture.
+This includes distance-based throwing (e.g., hammer throw, shot put, weight throw), sprints and hurdles.

 **Climb**

-A Climb check is necessary every round whenever a character is required to move along a steep incline, defined as 50 degrees or more.
+A Climb check is used whenever a character is required to move along a steep incline, defined as 50 degrees or more.
 Encumbrance penalties apply to Climb checks.

 **Intimidate**